Jackass (franchise): Origins and casting

 The video convinced Tremaine that the CKY group would fit perfectly with the idea of a stunt and prank television show that he, Knoxville, and Spike Jonze had been planning.
 After demo footage had been shot and pitched to several networks, Saturday Night Live made an offer to have the crew be a recurring segment on the show.
 The offer was rejected, and a subsequent bidding war between Comedy Central, FX, and MTV resulted in the three accepting a deal from the latter for a half-hour weekly show and greater creative control.
 Knoxville, Tremaine, and Jonze are credited as executive producers.
 Van Toffler, president of MTV, said: "We just knew there were a bunch of knuckleheads out there who had a very high tolerance for stupidity and pain."

 Soon after the MTV deal, Tremaine got in touch with periodic contributor to Big Brother Steve-O, who was working as a clown at a local Florida flea market, and had him film videos of his stunts for the television show, but none of the stunts were cleared by MTV management.
 Some time later, Dave England suggested and brought in his friend Ehren McGhehey, a fellow Oregon resident and extreme stunt participant.
 Preston Lacy would be the last of the original cast to join, after he and Knoxville previously worked together with Knoxville's ex-wife's clothing line.
-Knoxville told Preston that he was making a new TV show and asked him if he could potentially write some ideas.
-Knoxville then convinced Preston to perform the stunts himself.
+Knoxville told Lacy that he was making a new TV show and asked him if he could potentially write some ideas.
+Knoxville then convinced Lacy to perform the stunts himself.

-Jackass officially debuted on October 1, 2000.
-After the second episode aired, MTV gained its highest Sunday ratings in its history, drawing 2.4 million viewers among 12 to 34-year-olds, its target demographic.
+After the establishment of Dickhouse Productions; a former Viacom company (now owned by Paramount Global) by Jeff Tremaine, Johnny Knoxville and Spike Jonze, Jackass officially debuted on October 1, 2000 on MTV.
+After the airing of the second episode, MTV gained its highest Sunday ratings in its history, drawing 2.4 million viewers among 12 to 34-year-olds, its target demographic.

 Finale

 In a 2001 interview with Rolling Stone, Knoxville questioned how long the MTV show would and could last, and soon after announced that the series would end after its third season aired.
-He also stated discontent with MTV and the censors, who, from the start of season two, increasingly gave notes regarding what the show could and could not depict.
-In addition, Steve-O claimed that the cast salaries paid by MTV were meager at best.
+He also expressed discontentment with MTV and its censorship policy, who, from the start of season two, increasingly gave notes regarding what the show could and could not depict.
+In addition, Steve-O claimed that the cast salaries paid by MTV were "meager at best".
 Because of problems with MTV's standards and practices department, the Jackass crew did not attempt to create a finale to bring the show to a close.